The Swedish rules on merger control are found in the Swedish Competition Act (2008:579) (the "Act"), primarily in Chapter 4.

 The SCA typically contacts third parties as part of the review process.
 Such contacts usually take the form of telephone interviews but can also include written questionnaires.
 The SCA has started to formalise its contacts with third parties during the market investigation by sending out written questions to competitors, customers and suppliers in a manner similar to the European Commission.
 The SCA will also market test remedies offered by the parties.

-Once a notification has been made, it becomes public and visible in the SCA’s registry.
+Once a notification has been made, it becomes public and visible in the SCA’s registry and a non-confidential summary is made available online via the registry.
 According to the principle of access to public records, anyone (competitors, media, citizens, etc) can request a copy of the notification and other documents in the SCA’s file.
 However, the parties can claim confidentiality for business secrets, typically by annexing a non-confidential version of the notification and subsequent submissions.

 The SCA normally respects sound confidentiality claims.

-The SCA co-operates with other competition authorities, in particular those within the ECN (European Competition Network) – ie, the European Commission and the national competition authorities of the EU.
+The SCA co-operates with other competition authorities, in particular those within the European Competition Network (ECN), ie, the European Commission and the national competition authorities of the EU.
 The SCA is also active in, for example, the ICN and the OECD.
 In addition, there is an agreement between the Nordic competition authorities regarding the exchange of confidential information in competition cases.
 In transactions involving several Nordic competition authorities, it is not uncommon that the case handlers are in contact.

 The SCA’s decision to block a concentration can be appealed to the Patent and Market Court, whose judgment may be appealed to the Patent and Market Court of Appeal.